nu-c3lab/satyrn-wiki/README.md

 - `source`: a dictionary detailing the data source of the attribute
 	- `table`: the table from which we can obtain this attribute (often it is the same as the `table` in the entity)
 	- `columns`: the a list of columns to obtain the attribute.
 Often, these are of length 1, but can be longer if we need multiple columns to assemble the attribute (e.g. a name could be composed of columns first_name, middle_name, last_name)
+	- `joins`: (optional) In some cases an attribute of an entity might be on a different table in the database.
+We would need to specify the name of the join that is between the two tables (the main table of the entity, and the table containing the attribute).
 - `metadata`: additional metadata that details how `satyrn` is able to utilize this attribute in its searching and analytics capabilities
 	- `searchable`: whether we want to allow searching over this attribute
 	- `allowMultiple`: when searching, whether we allow multiple filters over this attribute (for instance, in a domain where one judicial case has many judges, we might want to serach for cases with judge 123 and judge 234)